chisophugis/lbd/source/globalvar.rst

 Global variable, struct and array
 ==================================

-In the previous two chapter, we only access the local variables.
+In the previous two chapters, we only access the local variables.
 This chapter begin from global variable access translation for cpu0 instruction.
-After that, introducing struct and array type of variable access and their corresponding llvm IR statement, and cpu0 how to translate these llvm IR statements in `section Array and struct support`_.
+After that, introducing struct and array type of variable access and their corresponding llvm IR statement, and introducing cpu0 how to translate these llvm IR statements in `section Array and struct support`_.
 The logic operation “not” support and translation in `section Operator “not” !`_.
 The `section Display llvm IR nodes with Graphviz`_ will show you the DAG optimization steps and their corresponding llc display